 General Healthcare Info for Expats in the United Kingdom

 The United Kingdom has a socialized health care system and a private healthcare system.
 The socialized system is called the National Health Service (official site), or more commonly "the NHS."
-Expats in the UK

 Private Hospitals in London & Private Doctors in London